optskug/docs/README.md

   * No known ~~bootloader~~[^4] exploit execution
   * User ThisGuy has an extra rack on the bench.
 No known progress.
   * 04 ~~bootloader~~[^4]
+* 2021+ Venza
+  * Key at least not at the same location as the RAV4 Prime
+  * Brute force efforts to find key location TBD
+  * Has a 02 ~~bootloader~~[^4] though from one sample.
+Strange for this vintage?
+Maybe another should try.
 * 2024+ Lexus GX[^3]
 * 2022+ Lexus LS, LX, NX[^3]
 * 2023+ Lexus RX, RZ[^3]